romanman/romanman.github.io/source/_posts/2015-07-05-Ethereum-Trie.markdown

 Starting with the last diagram, let’s insert another key/value: [“doggiestan” : “aeswome_place”].
 As we can see the key – “doggiestan” starts with “dog” (looks familiar?) and goes on with more characters.
 So in that case we are not going to encode the suffix “giestan” as a bunch of nodes but as a single key/value node: (Diagram - 2)

-{% img center /images/posts/diagram-2.jpg Trie Headline %}
+{% img center /images/posts/trie-post-diagram-2.png Diagram-2 %}

 **3. How to encode the finger print? :  **

 The fingerprint will be the sha3(root_node) function.
 One will probably ask: “Why it is unique?” or “Why does every change in the trie affect the root node?”
 To answer that let’s closely observe the next diagram:

-{% img center /images/posts/diagram-3.jpg Trie Headline %}
+{% img center /images/posts/trie-post-diagram-3.png Diagram-3 %}

 In previous diagrams we used arrows to point out a node reference by another node, but in the data world, no arrows exist.
 So how is the reference actually implemented?
 Simply by saving the hash of the next node, in our case using `sha3()` function.
 That way, the most important goal of reflecting a change in data of each node, is achieved.
 Each change to a node will be reflected in the hash of that node, hence reflecting in the parent, and also his parent, and so on up to the root_node.
 That’s why `sha3(root_node)` is the absolute fingerprint of the full structure.